Eastside, Birmingham: Arts and culture

 Since 2006, Eastside has hosted a number of events as part of ArtsFest.
 In 2006, The Eastside Arts Picnic was held at Curzon Street Station and the Eastside Green opposite.
 Island House hosted a collection of visual art pieces known as the ArtsFest Art Gallery and outside the building was the showcase for Vibrant Fibre, which consisted of murals.
 In 2007, a sound and light show was held on the site of Curzon Park.
 Late in 2008, a new artist-run public gallery called Eastside Projects opened with an evolving exhibition including architecture, performance and the full gamut of visual art forms by artists from local and international artists including Liam Gillick, Laureana Toledo and Heather & Ivan Morison.
 The gallery is located on Heath Mill Lane and, along with Ikon Eastside and Vivid, now forms part of the largest concentration of contemporary art venues in the city.

 A sound guide was created by Sound Arts Practice Liminal for Warwick Bar in which the public were invited to download the sound palate and walk around the canals.

 Curzon Street Station is becoming a centre for arts in the Eastside with exhibitions including a neon light show at the base of the steps leading to the entrance of the building, which took place during June 2007.
 Also based in Eastside is Ikon Eastside, a branch of the Ikon Gallery, Eastside Projects and VIVID.

+Future plans

+Birmingham City Council's Big City Plan outlines ongoing and future developments in Eastside, aiming to create a sustainable, mixed-use district that integrates residential, commercial, and recreational spaces.
+The plan emphasizes the importance of green spaces, improved transportation links, and the preservation of the area's industrial heritage.